 So Why is a “College Drop-out Foster Kid Sharing Her Story with You?

 Things have changed quite a bit since those early days.
 Over the past 16 years, I’ve followed my passion and educated thousands of customers and hundreds of cosmetology students.
 I’ve coached beauty professionals at live events and in my 1:1 mentorship program.
 I’ve even trained stylists from all walks of life all over the globe how to create beautiful braids, weaves, extensions and how to maintain the health of their own hair.
 I’ve even worked with stylists to help unchain them from the salon chair and show them that they can make money even when they don’t have a client in their chair.

 Today, I find myself a business owner, not of one business, but four!

-From my private salon, my line of hair, cosmetic line and digital video training products life has gotten very busy, to say the least.
+From my private salon, my line of hair, wig line and digital video training products, life has gotten very busy, to say the least.
 Im even begun coaching other hairstylist who seek to excel in the beauty industry.

 And recently I was paid to be a BET nail tech for the Being Mary Jane Nail Tour, hosted by Revlon!
 That was an awesome experience!

 I absolutely love my salon clients as if they were my mothers, sisters, cousins, daughters and even my bestie.
 I handle each one with special care.
 Here they don’t have to worry about overbooking; I service my customers one at a time.
 This way their hair and beauty needs will receive the attention required for optimal health and vibrancy.
 I operate my business with integrity and the principals of my Christian faith.
 My smile is my logo.
 My personality is my business card.
 How I leave others feeling after having an experience with me is my trademark.